Brad Miller (footballer): Early life

-Brad is the son of Neville Miller, who played 28 games with the South Melbourne Football Club.
-Having spent his early childhood in Sandy Bay, Tasmania, Miller moved to Brisbane in Queensland with his family at an early age, where he played rugby league from age 13.
-On his father's advice, he later tried Australian rules football, ending up at the Mount Gravatt Football Club, where he was scouted by AFL club the Melbourne Demons.
+Miller was born in Hobart and spent the early part of his childhood in Sandy Bay before relocating to Brisbane with his family at an early age.
+He is the son of Neville Miller, who played 28 VFL games for the South Melbourne Football Club in the 1970s.
+Brad played junior rugby league while based in Brisbane and on his father's advice, he later tried Australian rules football, ending up at the Mount Gravatt Football Club, where he was scouted by AFL club the Melbourne Demons.

 AFL career

 Melbourne

-Picked at number 55 in the 2001 AFL Draft, Miller carried a reputation and promise of becoming a key position centre half forward in the mould of Wayne Carey or Jonathan Brown.
+Picked at number 55 in the 2001 AFL draft, Miller carried a reputation and promise of becoming a key position centre half forward in the mould of Wayne Carey or Jonathan Brown.
 However he spent much of his early career in defence and did not kick a goal until his 17th game.

 At the Demons, Miller struggled early to reach his potential at centre half forward, showing promise with 2 goal hauls and taking strong marks, but poor decision making and kicking skills often resulted in turnovers.
 In some games but with a reputation for disgressions that ended with tribunal appearances and suspensions.
 A maximum kicking distance of just under 50 metres made Miller an unlikely option for centre half forward.

 At times, he was used by coach Neale Daniher in defence, and held down big key opposition forwards like Barry Hall, but was ultimately a second choice in defence behind Nathan Carroll and Ben Holland.

 In a game against Richmond in round 17 of 2004, he kicked a rare bag of four goals.
 He had previously never kicked more than a goal a game.

 A slump in form in 2006, saw him play most of the season for the Sandringham Zebras, including an appearance in their premiership side.

 While he was still fairly early in his career, the media began speculating that he might be traded to the Brisbane Lions for Jason Akermanis so that Miller could return to his home of Queensland.

 When he did return to the senior Demons lineup just before the finals, he was involved in a collision that led to Geelong player Tom Lonergan losing one of his kidneys.

 Miller played a best on ground performance in the Demons losing finals game against the Fremantle Dockers in Perth in an impressive performance.
 Many believe that this saved him from being traded in the pre-season draft.